Digital Forensic Specialist Level 2 Practical Exam Preparation Course for Beginners (EnCase/Autopsy)

 Q. Are additional classes updated for every exam?

 Since the goal of this lecture is to build a foundation so that you can understand the next level, there are unfortunately no plans for additional lecture updates at this time.
-To be honest, it is quite difficult to find the time as I have my own main profession.
+To be honest, it is quite difficult to find the time as I have a separate full-time job.
 I apologize for not being able to give you a definitive answer, but if there is a part that is absolutely necessary for the course and I have the time, I will do my best to make it happen.

 🎙️ I am not a digital forensics expert.
-Although I hold a digital forensics professional certification, was lucky enough to win an award in a competition, and have experience handling digital forensics tasks, I do not consider myself an expert.
-The nature of the work I handled was relatively low in technical depth to be called an expert, and having seen so many outstanding individuals, I believe I still have much more to study before I can call myself an expert.
+Although I hold a digital forensics specialist certification, was lucky enough to win an award in a competition, and have experience handling digital forensics tasks, I do not consider myself an expert.
+The nature of the work I handled had a relatively low level of specialization to be called an expert, and having seen so many outstanding individuals, I believe I still need to study much more before I can call myself an expert.

 Since I am also a beginner with so much still to learn, wouldn't I be able to see things from the same perspective as those who are just starting out?
 Please think of me as a friend studying alongside you, who just happens to know slightly more than those taking this course :)